 What should young people do with their lives today?
 Many things, obviously.
 But the most daring thing is to create stable communities in which the terrible disease of loneliness can be cured.

-Greg Townley is an Assistant Professor of Community Psychology at Portland State University.
+Greg Townley is an Associate Professor of Community Psychology at Portland State University.
 He received his Ph.D. in Clinical-Community Psychology from the University of South Carolina, his M.A. in Psychology from the University of South Carolina, and B.A.s in Psychology and Africana Studies from North Carolina State University.

 Greg specializes in Community Psychology with particular interests in the following:

 - The impact of social, psychological, and environmental factors on community participation and inclusion of individuals with psychiatric disabilities